larryhastings/big/README.md

   * `indent`, which contains the indent level of the line if computed, and `None` otherwise.
   * `leading`, which contains the string stripped from the beginning of the line.
+Initially this is the empty string.
   * `trailing`, which contains the string stripped from the end of the line.
-  * `comment`, which contains the leftmost comment stripped from the line.
-(If both are set, `trailing` comes before `comment`.)
+Initially this is the empty string.
   * `end`, which is the end-of-line character that ended the current line.
-The last line yielded will always have an empty string for `end`; if the last character of the text split by `lines` was an end-of-line character, the last `line` yielded will be empty, and `info.end` will also be empty.
+For the last line yielded, `info.end` will always be the empty string.
+If the last character of the text split by `lines` was an end-of-line character, the last `line` yielded will be the empty string, and `info.end` will also be the empty string.
   * `match`, which contains a `Match` object if this line was matched with a regular expression, and `None` otherwise.

+* `LineInfo` now has two new methods: `extend_leading` and `extend_trailing`.
+These methods move a leading or trailing substring from the current `line` to the relevant field in `LineInfo`, maintaining all the guaranteed invariants, and updating all related `LineInfo` fields (like `column_number`).

 * There have been plenty of changes to line modifiers, too:
   * `lines_strip_comments` has been renamed to `lines_strip_line_comments`.
-    It's also been fixed: now it raises `SyntaxError` if quoted strings aren't closed.
+    It's also been improved: now it raises `SyntaxError` if quoted strings aren't closed.
   * `lines_filter_comment_lines` has been renamed to
     `lines_filter_line_comment_lines`.  `lines_filter_line_comment_lines`